pomponchik/flask_fixture/README.md

     return 'some text'
 ```

-And use a URL of server in your tests as a fixture `local_server_url`:
+And use a URL of a server in your tests as a fixture `local_server_url`:

 ```python
 import requests